Shmhzr/ai_voice/documentations/doc-05-architecture.md

 # System Architecture

-Deep dive into how Deepgram BobaRista works under the hood.
+Deep dive into how Deepgram BobaRista works under the hood, powered by Flux for advanced AI reasoning and conversation management.

 ## High-Level Overview